Namelessness5/Audio-Transfer-from-one-instrument-to-another/README.md

   You can find my results in StarGAN-Audio/samples

   If you want to try on your own, run the preprocess.py first, and you can look up in the repository I refer to above.
+The dataset is big, download by your own.

 # Method 2 (NN):
   The biggest difference between method 1 and 2 is not the network they use, it's the dataset.
 Method 2 requires the dataset is alligned (see NN/snG and NN/snP).